Biden celebration of new gun law clouded by latest shooting

 “There’s simply not much to celebrate here,” said Igor Volsky, director of the private group Guns Down America.

-Biden has left gun control policy to his Domestic Policy Council, rather than establishing a dedicated office like the one he opened to address climate change or the gender policy council he started to promote reproductive health access.
+Biden has left gun control policy to his Domestic Policy Council, rather than establishing a dedicated office like the one he opened to address climate change or the gender policy council, and he started to promote reproductive health access.

 The president signed the bipartisan gun bill into law on June 25, calling it “a historic achievement” at the time.